RithikaReddy27/claims-settlement-optimizer/README.md

 # 🧾 Claims Settlement Optimizer

 A web-based tool for optimizing insurance claim settlement strategies using machine learning.
-Built with [Streamlit](https://streamlit.io/) and [Scikit-learn](https://scikit-learn.org/), this app allows users to input case details and get recommended settlement strategies based on historical data.
+Built with [Streamlit](https://streamlit.io/)  this app allows users to input case details and get recommended settlement strategies based on historical data.

 ---